West Coast South route

 The West Coast South route stretches from the south of Crewe to London Euston.
 It carries millions of passengers and up to 10% of freight traffic a year.

-The West Coast main line is an infamous piece of railway stretching over 1000 miles, with 64 operational stations and one Network Rail managed station, London Euston, which is one of the top 10 busiest in the UK.
+The West Coast main line is a complex and critical piece of railway stretching over 1,000 miles, with 64 operational stations and one Network Rail managed station, London Euston, which is one of the top 10 busiest in the UK.

 It’s also the busiest mixed-use railway in Europe, forming Anglo-Scottish journeys between London, Glasgow and Edinburgh via the West Midlands and North West, as well as providing commuter links direct to the capital through Hertfordshire, Northamptonshire and Buckinghamshire.